robmclarty/suggestible-input/README.md

 bonus of giving users the ability to complete their text input from a list of helpful suggestions.

+### Basic

-The simplest way of using it is to require it, and then render it by passing it an array of strings (the suggestions):
+The simplest way of using it is to require it, and then render it by passing it an array of strings (the suggestions).
+See the "basic" demo in the examples folder.

 ```javascript
 var SuggestibleInput = require('suggestible-input');